YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 [screencoord]: https://github.com/YeOldeDM/lets-godot-roguelike/raw/master/img/screencoord.png

-In the last step, we began our new project, set some settings, and constructed a skeleton on which we can now begin building the rest of our game upon.
+In the last step, we began our new project, set some settings, and constructed a scaffolding on which we can now begin building the rest of our game upon.
 In this step we will be adding a collision system to our game, as well as flesh out our current player movement system.

 Collision